zlach/Interview/README.md

  - Clone the repository on to your local machine
  - Create a new branch
  - Push that branch up and make an initial commit to mark your start time
- - Once complete Submit a pull request
+ - Once complete submit a pull request